Occupational Therapy Jobs! (Nearby & Remote)

 Creating the perfect OT resume and cover letter for the job

 It’s never a good idea to use a generic OT resume for every job.
-After all, each job is looking for unique attributes in an OT, and you should address those in your OT resume.
+After all, each company is looking for unique attributes in an OT, and you should address those in your OT resume.

 If your resume needs some work, this blog post on How to Make Your OT Resume Stand Out gives some general pointers.